ahlstromcj/seq66/README.md

             playlist actions on the console and prevents daemonization and logging to a file.
         *   Replaced the --inspect option with --session-tag to allow easy changing to another setup specified in sessions.rc.
+Also added the SEQ66_SESSION_TAG environment variable.
         *   Added showing program changes in slot button.
         *   Added showing text events in the data pane and all text events in the main Session tab.
 Fixed its Save Info button.